Skip to menu Skip to content Skip to footer

 Three University of Queensland academics have received the nation’s highest honour in humanities.

-Professor Chris Clarkson, Dr Geoffrey Gray and Associated Professor Patrick Jory have been elected Fellows of the Australian Academy of Humanities
+Professor Chris Clarkson, Dr Geoffrey Gray and Associated Professor Patrick Jory have been elected Fellows of the Australian Academy of the Humanities

 The trio are recognised by their peers for their contributions to cultural and societal understanding.